Falasefemi2/project30days/README.md

 - Day: 4/30
 - Type: Command Line Interface Application
 - Description: Build a simple expense tracker application to manage your finances.
 The application should allow users to add, delete, and view their expenses.
 The application should also provide a summary of the expenses.

+## Project 5: Number Guessing Game

+- Project 5: Number Guessing Game
+- Day: 5/30
+- Type: Command Line Interface Application
+- Description: Build a simple number guessing game where the computer randomly selects a number and the user has to guess it.
+The user will be given a limited number of chances to guess the number.
+If the user guesses the number correctly, the game will end, and the user will win.
+Otherwise, the game will continue until the user runs out of chances.